-- 1. Choose the appropriate assessment approach (impact analysis, partial valuation, total valuation) - 2.
-Define the wetland area and specify the system boundary between this area and the surrounding region - 3.
-Identify the components, functions and attributes of the wetland ecosystem and rank them in terms of importance (e.g., high, medium, low) - 4.
-Relate the components, functions and attributes to the type of use value (e.g., direct use, indirect use and non-use) - 5.
-Identify the information required to assess each form of use (or non-use) which is to be valued and how to obtain the data - 6.
-Use available information to quantify economic values, where possible. - 7.
-Implement the appropriate appraisal method, e.g., cost-benefit analysis (CBA).
+1. Choose the appropriate assessment approach (Impact Analysis, Partial Valuation, Total Valuation)

+2. Define the wetland area and specify the system boundary between this area and the surrounding region

+3. Identify the components, functions and attributes of the wetland ecosystem and rank them in terms of importance (e.g., high, medium, low)

+4. Relate the components, functions and attributes to the type of use value (direct use, indirect use and non-use)

+5. Identify the information required to assess each form of use (or non-use) which is to be valued and how to obtain the data

+6. Use available information to quantify economic values, where possible.

+7. Implement the appropriate appraisal method, like Cost Benefit Analysis (CBA).